c0ded00d1e12/ecen224/_labs/client.md

     total_sent += num_sent
 ```

+In this lab, you will need to send your homework ID and your image data.
+The easiest way of doing this is combining the data into one block of data (using `malloc` and `memcpy`).
+Your homework ID must go first, followed by the image data.

+The results will be displayed at `ecen224.byu.edu:2241/<homework_id>`.
+If your homework ID was 123456789, then the URL where your pictures are stored are at http://ecen224.byu.edu:2241/123456789.

 ### Deallocating Resources
 When calling functions that create or allocate system resources, you need to remember to free those resources when you are done with them.